WHAT WE DO

 Trillium Network for Advanced Manufacturing is a non-profit organization dedicated to supporting the growth of Ontario manufacturing.
 Originally conceived by Paul Boothe and Richard Dicerni as a vehicle to implement the recommendations of the Lawrence Centre’s “Future of Canadian Manufacturing” research, Ontario Government funding for Trillium Network was announced in Budget 2014.
 Trillium Network was incorporated and funding was received in 2015.

-Trillium Network is governed by a board of directors chaired by Carol Stephenson and managed by Paul Boothe.
+Trillium Network is governed by a board of directors chaired by Ben Whitney and managed by Paul Boothe.
 We are located in London, Ontario and we work with private- and public-sector partners across the province.

 Working with our partners, Trillium connects, convenes and collaborates with like-minded individuals and organizations to support the growth of Ontario manufacturing.
 We use our network to connect partners to make them aware of the many initiatives underway to support manufacturing.
 When appropriate, we convene groups to discuss issues and opportunities facing Ontario manufacturers.
 Finally, we look for opportunities to collaborate with partners on projects of common interest.